Thunder Sales Competition

 For further details, please review the competition rules and for a breakdown of the individual parts of the competition see the information below.

-• The Mix n’ Mingle is an opportunity for all participants to meet the judges before the competition starts.
-It is an opportunity to network, to meet with friends, and relax so you are better prepared for the speed pitch.
+The Career Fair is an opportunity for all participants to meet many of the judges before and after the different competitions.
+It is an opportunity to network, to meet with friends, and relax so you are better prepared.
 Though this portion of the competition is not required to be attended, it is highly encouraged.

-• Dinner will be provided for all attendees (judges, participants, audience members).
-This year’s caterer is High Voltage BBQ.
+Dinner will be provided for all Negotiation and Role Play attendees (judges and participants).
 Advance notice of additional guests is required and space is limited.
-Extra space will be provided on a first come first serve basis.
+If extra space is available, it will be provided on a first come first serve basis.
+Please contact mareebeach1@suu.edu.

-• Due to the generosity of this year's competition sponsors, a scholarship fund has been created to be given to one or more competitors from this year.
+Due to the generosity of our competition sponsors, a scholarship fund has been created for our sales students.
 Funds are still growing and details are still being determined.
 Stay tuned for more information!

 Sponsors